“Man is a seed, an incomplete being, who has the possibility of developing.”

 next arrow

-The special conditions of working at school are a valuable aid to one’s personal ambition to simply be present in life, in every situation.
+The special conditions of working at school are a valuable aid to one’s personal aspiration to simply be present in life, in every situation.
 Working together with others, in various activities, is an essential dimension of inner work.
-The movement class is working on Gurdjieff’s “Slow Second Obligatory”.
+The movement class works on Gurdjieff’s “Slow Second Obligatory.”

 In Search of the Miraculous